 FEES BILLED BY OUM & CO.
-LLP DURING FISCAL 2015
+LLP DURING FISCAL 2016 and 2015

-The following table represents aggregate fees for the fiscal year ended December 31, 2015 for professional services rendered by OUM & Co.
+The following table represents aggregate fees for the fiscal years ended December 31, 2016 and 2015 for professional services rendered by OUM & Co.
 LLP, our independent registered public accounting firm:

-Fi scal Year
+Fiscal Year Ended

-Er ided 2015
+2016 2015

-Audit Fees \$ 468,400
+Audit Fees \$ 634,680 \$ 468,400

 Audit-Related Fees

 Tax Fees

 All Other Fees

-Total Fees \$ 468,400
+Total Fees \$ 634,680 \$ 468,400

 Audit Fees: Consists of fees for professional services rendered for the audit of our financial statements and internal controls over financial reporting, review of interim financial statements and fees for assistance with registration statements filed with the SEC, comfort letters and services that are normally provided by OUM & Co.
 LLP in connection with statutory and regulatory filings or engagements.
+Fees for the 2016 audit and the 2016 quarterly reviews of financial statements were \$552,500.
 Fees for the 2015 audit and the 2015 quarterly reviews of financial statements were \$451,556.